mevdschee/php-crud-api/README.md

   - Relation detection with nested results (belongsTo, hasMany and HABTM)
   - Atomic increment support via PATCH (for counters)
   - Binary fields supported with base64 encoding
-  - Spatial/GIS fields and filters supported with WKT
+  - Spatial/GIS fields and filters supported with WKT and GeoJSON
   - Generate API documentation using OpenAPI tools
   - Authentication via JWT token or username/password
   - Support for reading database structure in JSON